oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 ## Task 2: Create the Library Cards
 Now you will start to build out the page by first adding a Cards region so that users can view their personal list of books.
 It will be similar to the Cards regions on the Book Search page, but the source will not be a REST data source.
 The books will be organized into two regions: Want to Read and Read.
-The tabs we created in the last task will allow users to easily switch between the views.
+The tabs you created in the last task will allow users to easily switch between the views.

 1. In the rendering pane, click on **Page 1: My Library**.